 \section{Particle spectra from an expanding QGP}

 Thermal dileptons and photons are produced from a thermalized QGP throughout its evolution.
-We calculate the thermal particle yields over the entire evolution by considering Bj\"{o}rken's $1-$D model~\cite{Bjorken:1982qr}.
+We calculate the emission spectra of these particles over the entire evolution by considering Bj\"{o}rken's $1-$D model~\cite{Bjorken:1982qr}.
 Within the model, four-dimensional volume element in the Minkowski space gets modified as $d^4x=A_\bot \tau d\tau d\eta_s$.
 Here, $A_\bot = \pi R_A^2$ is the transverse area of the collision, with $R_A = 1.2\,A^{1/3}$ fm being the radius of the colliding nuclei (for Au, $A=197$).
-Now, we write the total thermal particle yields in terms of transverse momentum $p_T$, invariant mass $M$ and rapidity $y$ of the particle produced
+Now, we write the total thermal dilepton and photon yields in terms of transverse momentum $p_T$, invariant mass $M$ and rapidity $y$ of the particle produced